 - The delegate’s signature.

-PSSap customers can view their super balance at any time by logging in to the Member Services Online portal.
+PSSap members can view their super balance at any time by logging in to the CSC Navigator.

-PSSap customers who are made redundant and aren’t able to claim their benefit yet may be able to keep their PSSap account and take it with them to their next job, no matter where they go.
-PSSap customers need to have completed 12 continuous months of eligible employment to be able to continue contributing to PSSap in any employment.
+PSSap members who are made redundant and aren’t able to claim their benefit yet may be able to keep their PSSap account and take it with them to their next job, no matter where they go.
+PSSap members need to have completed 12 continuous months of eligible employment to be able to continue contributing to PSSap in any employment.

-PSSap customers who are able (and want) to claim their benefit or want to roll it to another fund can complete the Withdrawing your super form.
+PSSap members who are able (and want) to claim their benefit or want to roll it to another fund can complete the Withdrawing your super form.

 Download the documents you need to manage super and support your employees.Learn more

 There are different steps you need to take when an employee leaves one of our funds.Find out more

 We’re here to make it easy for you to fulfill your super obligations, and to partner with you throughout your employees’ super journeys.Employer services